ICCO and AUXFIN Boost Digital Financial Inclusion in Rural Areas

-ICCO and AUXFIN join forces to develop agricultural value chains and to boost digital financial inclusion in rural areas.
+ICCO and AUXFIN join forces to develop agricultural value chains and to boost digital financial inclusion in remote rural areas.

 Fight against food security and poverty